Davis College of Business and Economics

 - Clarifying university and college procedures and policies such as questions about registration, transfer credit, and graduation requirements.

 - Exploring educational options and clarifying life and career goals.
-(Faculty advisors are the professionals within their particular field of study, and Career Services and the Center for Counseling and Student Development can provide information and guidance in exploring career alternatives.)
+(Faculty advisors are the professionals within their particular field of study, and Career Services can provide information and guidance in exploring career alternatives.)

 - Discussing and evaluating overall academic progress (strengths and weaknesses).